Oleksandr Bondarenko (economist): Head of the Dnipropetrovsk Regional State Administration

 In 2020, within the framework of the regional project Construction 100+ under the leadership of Oleksandr Bondarenko, more than 70 facilities were completed - 17 schools, 5 small group houses, 22 ambulatories, 13 reception departments, 8 hospitals were repaired and 40 km of new water pipes were built.

 The largest sports arena in the region, the Olympic Reserves, has been opened, along with Minister of Youth and Sports Vadim Gutzeit.
 The complex can host championships in 40 sports.
 This is the first sports complex in Ukraine of this level, where you can hold world championships, European championships and various international competitions.

 Also on the initiative of O. Bondarenko, the project Comfort Territory was successfully implemented - 11 new parks and squares in the region and the first inclusive park for children in Kryvyi Rih.

-4 bridges and 320 km of roads were repaired, in particular the highways Vilne - Gvardiyske, Ivanivka - Radisne, Vasylkivka - Mykolayivka, Prosyana - Velykomykhailivka.
+4 bridges and 320 km of roads were repaired, in particular the highways Vilne - Hvardiiske, Ivanivka - Radisne, Vasylkivka - Mykolayivka, Prosyana - Velykomykhailivka.

 In 2020, on the initiative of O. Bondarenko, within the framework of the program With Respect to Soldiers in Dnipropetrovsk region, the purchase of 67 apartments for participants of the anti-terrorist operation in the east of Ukraine was financed by regional and state funds.

-In the local elections of 2020, he ran for the seventh constituency of the Dnipropetrovsk region in the regional council - he won the constituency and became a deputy of the regional council, a member of the budget commission.
+In the 2020 Ukrainian local elections, he ran for the seventh constituency of the Dnipropetrovsk Oblast Council.
+He won the constituency, becoming a deputy of the council and a member of the budget commission.

 On December 10, 2020, he resigned from the position of the head of the Dnipropetrovsk Regional State Administration, and was replaced by Valentyn Reznichenko.